Yella Beezy: Legal issues

 On October 14, 2018, Conway was shot on the Sam Rayburn Tollway in Lewisville, Texas at around 3:30 AM.
 Reports say that his vehicle was fired at 3 times.
-Conway was hospitalized and survived, while the shooter was found downtown Dallas.
+Conway was hospitalized and survived, while the shooter was found in downtown Dallas.

-Conway was arrested in Dallas on February 14, 2021, for possession of a firearms and was later released from jail on the same day he was booked.
-On August 11, 2021, the rapper was arrested again with drug charges.
+Conway was arrested in Dallas on February 14, 2021, for possession of a firearm and was later released from jail on the same day he was booked.
+On August 11, 2021, the rapper was arrested again on drug charges.

-Conway was arrested in Plano, Texas, on November 5, 2021, and for charges of sexual assault and possession carrying a weapon.
+Conway was arrested in Plano, Texas, on November 5, 2021, for charges of sexual assault and possession of a weapon.